Alfonso-Caballero/Battleship/README.md

 For two players, the user and the computer.
 You can choose three levels of difficulty for the computer.

-The code doc is in English, the game right now is in Spanish
+The code doc is in English, the game right now is in Spanish.

 Hope you enjoy it!